CS417 Exam 3

 (c) The original input data that will be processed by Spark and is replicated onto multiple servers.

-(d) The output data generated by a Spark action.
+(d) The output data generated by a Spark action. - Spark's fault tolerance is based on:

 (a) Checkpointing the output of each transformation and action.